Louisherry101/Personalized-Java-CLI/README.md

 1. Successful calling the company name:

-   Hello Impact.com!
+   Hello "......"(your desired name)!
 This CLI was made for the job application

 2. other outputs: